samsa1/cakeml/compiler/backend/README.md

 ML functions for dealing with the syntax of wordLang programs.

 [word_allocScript.sml](word_allocScript.sml):
-This is the compiler's regsiter allocator.
+This is the compiler's register allocator.
 It supports different modes:
     0) simple allocator, no spill heuristics;
     1) simple allocator + spill heuristics;
     2) IRC allocator, no spill heuristics (default);